inkredible-raccoonbot/slate/source/index.html.md

 var healUnits = deployElements.Where(x => x.ElementType == DeployElementType.NormalUnit && x.UnitData.AttackType == AttackType.Heal).ToArray();
 ```

-`GetAvailableDeployElements` returns a list of the troops and spells currently available to deploy using the DeployElement object.
+`Deploy.GetTroops()` returns a list of the troops and spells currently available to deploy using the DeployElement object.
 You can use `linq` to filter this list into certain troops.

 ## Deploying units